 Total estimates are computed using the Horvitz-Thompson estimator, i.e. the sum of weighted reported or imputed data, for all selected sampling units that meet the sample canvass and tabulation criteria.
 See the Sample Maintenance section.
 The weight for a given sampling unit is the reciprocal of its probability of selection into the ARTS sample.
 These estimates are input to a benchmarking procedure, as described below.

 Firms without paid employees (nonemployers) are included in the ARTS estimates through administrative data provided by other Federal agencies and through imputation.
-ARTS nonemployer estimates for reference year 2019 and 2020 are imputed because values from the Nonemployer Statistics program are not yet available.
+Due to a delay in the availability of nonemployer data from the Nonemployer Statistics program for 2019, the nonemployer data for both 2019 and 2020 were imputed for ARTS in survey year 2020.
+Imputed nonemployer estimates for reference year 2019 and 2020 have been updated to reflect values published by the Nonemployer Statistics program where applicable.
+2020 nonemployer estimates for other items were also re-imputed based on the updated 2019 estimates and applied to the survey.
+ARTS nonemployer estimates for reference year 2021 are imputed because values from the Nonemployer Statistics program are not yet available.

 The sampling error of an estimate based on a sample survey is the difference between the estimate and the result that would be obtained from a complete census conducted under the same survey conditions.
 This error occurs because characteristics differ among sampling units in the population and only a subset of the population is measured in a sample survey.
 The particular sample used in this survey is one of a large number of samples of the same size that could have been selected using the same sample design.
 Because each unit in the sampling frame had a known probability of being selected into the sample, it was possible to estimate the sampling variability of the survey estimates.